 Dr. Travis Frampton

-Dr. Travis L. Frampton, associate professor of biblical
+Dr. Travis L. Frampton, professor of biblical

-studies, has taught at HSU since 2000.
+studies and associate provost and SACS liaison, has taught at HSU since 2000.
 He received his B.A. from Samford

 University (1994), his M.A.R. from Yale University (1996), and a dual Ph.D. in